-His meeting with Jean Boyer will profoundly influence his career.
-Having worked with him from 1988 to 1992, Lionel Avot has the chance to improve with Aude Heurtematte at Lille Conservatory, where he received a gold medal Price and Imrpovement Price.
-Subsequently, he gains awards at the international competition Franck Haarlem (Netherlands), Vilnius (Lithuania) and Biarritz (France).
+His meeting with Jean Boyer was decisive and marked his career in a profound way.
+After having worked with him from 1988 to 1992, he had the chance to continue his training with Aude Heurtematte, still in Lille, where he obtained a gold medal and then the prize for improvement.
+Afterwards, he won prizes at the César Franck competition in Haarlem (Netherlands), M.K.
+Ciurlonis in Vilnius (Lithuania) and André Marchal in Biarritz.

 Passionate about teaching, he is since 2014 professor of organ at the CRR of Lyon.
 He has been invited every year since 2015 by the Académie Musicalta to give lessons on the Callinet organ of Rouffach and historical organs of the region.

 In September 2015, Lionel Avot was appointed musical advisor for the organ by Radio France (new instrument signed Grenzing inaugurated in May 2016).
 He is in charge of concert programming.

 Assistant organist since 2004 with Liesbeth Schlumberger at the Mutin Cavaillé-Coll organ of the Eglise de l’Etoile in Paris, he participates in the programming and organisation of the “Rendez-vous musicaux de l’Etoile”.